Ernestover/Ernestover/README.md

 ### Welcome to my profile

-My name is Ernest, and I am a Louisiana Tech taught Computer Scientist interested in embedded systems!
+My name is Ernest, and I am a Louisiana Tech taught Computer Scientist interested in all things computers but specficially embedded systems!

 - I'm currently working on my [man_in_box](https://github.com/Ernestover/man_in_box) simulation and fixing my [website's](https://www.erneststovera.com) appearance on mobile devices
 - I'm currently learning what embedded systems are and how they work